joshstevens19/open-source-package-ideas/README.md

 Please watch the repo for notifications of new open source package ideas.

+## Inspiration for the repo

+I love making open source packages but sometimes struggle for ideas which are useful.
+I thought something like this benefits everyone from people who want to code and make cool stuff, to new programmers we are struggling to solve a issue.

 ## Suggesting new package ideas
 This repo is open to all programming languages please just tag the language you want the package to be in within your issue template.